Blog

 Consistent Data & the Role of a Flexible LIS Lab Architecture

-For automation to truly deliver its benefits, the data fed into the automated LIS lab information system must be consistent.
+For automation to truly deliver its benefits, the data fed into the automated LIS lab system must be consistent.

 “With the best LIS software, you can set up a validation step based on rules at accessioning.
 This opens the door to customization and client preferences, with the accessioner taking on a quality assurance role before sending the specimen to grossing.”